 The treatment could be:

-A series of shortter meetings with a Key Worker to look at why you drink and how to reduce your consumption
+- A series of shorter meetings with a Key Worker to look at why you drink and how to reduce your consumption